ensariskin/Zero-RISC-V/digital/modules/common/README.md

 # Common Components

 This directory contains common hardware building blocks that are used throughout the processor design.
-All components use a standardized timescale of `100 ps / 1 ps` for consistent simulation behavior.
+All components have been modernized to SystemVerilog for improved typing, interfaces, and parameterization.

 ## Components

-### parametric_mux.v
+### parametric_mux.sv

-A parameterizable multiplexer that:
+A modernized parameterizable multiplexer that:
-- Supports variable data widths
+- Supports variable data widths with SystemVerilog typing
 - Supports variable number of inputs
 - Is used for data selection throughout the design
+- Features improved interface clarity

-### D_FF_block.v and D_FF_async_rst.v
+### parametric_decoder.sv

-Basic D Flip-Flop blocks that:
-- Serve as storage elements for pipeline registers
-- Provide synchronous data transfer between pipeline stages
-- Include reset capability (synchronous or asynchronous variants)
+A flexible decoder module that:
+- Converts encoded inputs to one-hot or binary outputs
+- Supports variable input and output widths
-- Feature parameterized data width for flexibility
+- Includes parameterized configurations

-### dff_block.v
+### dff_block_negedge_write.sv

 Enhanced D Flip-Flop block with:
-- Additional control features
+- Standardized naming and interfaces
+- Optimized for negedge write operations
-- Used in newer parts of the design for improved functionality
+- Used in pipeline registers throughout the design
-- May include clock gating or other power-saving features
+- Features SystemVerilog logic type for improved type safety

+### dff_sync_reset_negedge_write.sv

+Advanced D Flip-Flop with synchronous reset:
+- Provides controlled reset functionality
+- Uses negedge write timing for consistent operation
+- Features improved parameter handling
+- Implements modern SystemVerilog best practices

-### RCA.v (Ripple Carry Adder)
+### RCA.sv (Ripple Carry Adder)

 Implements multi-bit binary addition with:
-- Carry propagation
+- SystemVerilog logic typed inputs and outputs
 - Used for address calculation and arithmetic operations
 - Building block for more complex arithmetic units
+- Improved parameterization

-### CSA.v (Carry Save Adder)
+### CSA.sv (Carry Save Adder)

 An optimized adder design for:
 - Higher performance multi-operand addition
 - Used in more complex arithmetic operations
 - Reduces carry propagation delay
+- Enhanced interface clarity

-### FA.v (Full Adder)
+### FA.sv (Full Adder)

 Basic building block that:
 - Adds three single-bit inputs (A, B, Carry-in)
 - Produces Sum and Carry-out
 - Used as a component in larger adder structures
+- Modernized with SystemVerilog

-### HA.v (Half Adder)
+### HA.sv (Half Adder)

 Simplest adder unit that:
 - Adds two single-bit inputs (A, B)
 - Produces Sum and Carry-out
 - Used in the construction of Full Adders
+- Updated with consistent naming conventions

 ## Usage